vijaybala-db/chat.databricks-partners.com/chainlit.md

 # DBRX-Bot

-Welcome to the Iguazio Webinar: **Improving LLM Accuracy and Performance**
+Welcome to the **Accenture - Databricks Monthly Global Practice Meet**

 Ask me anything.
 For example:
 - Write an essay about DBRX